King-AJr/data_aggregator_api/README.md

 1. Receive a search request from the client with category, name, and optional filter options.
 2. Retrieve data from various sources, including external APIs and web scraping.
-3. Store the data in a database for persistence and caching.
+3. Store the data in a cache for persistence and caching.
-4. Apply filters to the data based on user criteria.
-5. Return the filtered data to the client as a response.

 ## Testing